umbraco/UmbracoDocs/14/umbraco-cms/reference/notifications/editormodel-notifications/README.md

 {% hint style="warning" %}

-The following notification events are obsolete.
+The following notification events are obsolete from v14.
 You can still use these notifications, however you will not be able to alter the data.

 {% endhint %}